Mamiya: Medium format

-In 1975 Mamiya started to offer the M645, a camera re-using the 1930s 6x4.5 cm frame, allowing 15 shots on a standard 120 roll film becoming the first SLR MF camera to offer exclusively that format size also known as the 645 format.
+In 1975 Mamiya started to offer the M645, the first SLR medium format camera to use the 645 format exclusively.
+The 645 format was introduced originally in the 1930s.
+The Mamiya 645 cameras could take 15 shots on a standard 120 roll film.

 The RB67 was followed by the more advanced RZ67 6x7cm frame format camera in 1982.
 These cameras established Mamiya as a major medium-format professional camera manufacturer, together with Hasselblad, Rollei, Bronica and Pentax.

 In 1989, Mamiya introduced the Mamiya 6 (6x6cm) rangefinder camera.
 In 1995, this was followed by the Mamiya 7 (6x7cm).

-The Mamiya 6 was discontinued ca. 1999; the Mamiya 7 was produced for 18 years, with production ending ca. 2013.
+The Mamiya 6 was discontinued around 1999; the Mamiya 7 was produced for 18 years, with production ending around 2013.
 The Mamiya 6 is more portable due to a collapsible lens mount, while the Mamiya 7 offers a wider variety of lens options.
 Both the Mamiya 6 and 7 are compact and quiet cameras which are reputed for the extremely high optical quality of their lenses.